vimaier/hpc-knapsack/README.md

 salmon mousse                 1.0 1.0
 ~~~

-There is also the script *run_and_collect_statistics.sh* which was used with *cron* to collect some data.
 The first line contains information about the knapsack and the following items. *15.0* is the capacity of the knapsack. *4* represents the number of exemplars of each item. *5* is the number of distinct items and also the number of the following lines.
 Each of the following lines represents an item.
-The line consists of a name with a maximum of 13 characters, followed by the weight and the profit/worth.
+The line consists of a name with a maximum of 13 characters, followed by the item's weight and profit/worth.
 For example the item with the name *gray mouse* has a weight of *1.0* and a worth of *2.0*.
-The following table shows the capacity and the number of input items of the files:
+The following table shows the capacity and the number of items of the files/problems and thus gives an overview over the complexity of the different problems:

 <a name="input_files_table"></a>